 Board of Directors

-Elizabeth W. Smith began her professional career in New York at JP Morgan in corporate finance and then moved into private equity where she remained for over 15 years, first at the Prospect Group Inc. and then with the family office of Harry F. Oppenheimer and with Rockefeller Financial Services.
-In 2002 she joined the then-new administration of New York Mayor Michael R. Bloomberg as an Assistant Commissioner in the Parks Department where she remained for his full 12 years as Mayor.
-Her responsibilities included the agency's growing portfolio of public-private partnerships, as well as a large and highly diversified concession and special event portfolio.
-During her term she also oversaw a number of special projects for the agency including a strategic plan, a staffing analysis, and a re-branding initiative.
-Upon her retirement from public service at the end of 2013 Smith maintained her commitment to parks and open space, and now sits on the boards of the Central Park Conservancy, the Friends of the High Line, and the Open Space Institute.
-Her other philanthropic commitments include her family's foundation, the Sidney J. Weinberg, Jr. Foundation, as well as serving as Vice Chair of the Boards of both Scripps College and the Chamber Music Society of Lincoln Center.
+Elizabeth W. Smith is currently the President and Chief Executive Officer of the Central Park Conservancy, a not for profit organization that is responsible for the restoration and management of Central Park.
+She began her professional career in New York at JP Morgan in corporate finance and then moved into private equity where she remained for over fifteen years, first at the Prospect Group Inc. and then with the family office of Harry F. Oppenheimer and with Rockefeller Financial Services.
+In 2002 she joined the administration of New York Mayor Michael R. Bloomberg as an Assistant Commissioner in the Parks Department, where her responsibilities included the agency’s portfolio of public-private partnerships; a large and highly diversified concession and special event portfolio; and the oversight of a number of special projects including strategic planning, a staffing analysis, and a re-branding initiative.
+From her retirement from public service at the end of 2013 until she assumed her executive responsibilities at the Central Park Conservancy, she served on the boards of the Central Park Conservancy, the Friends of the High Line, the Open Space Institute, and the Chamber Music Society of Lincoln Center.
+She is a long-time trustee of her family’s foundation, the Sidney J. Weinberg, Jr. Foundation.

 Professor of History and American Studies at Yale University, Joanne Freeman specializes in the politics and political culture of the revolutionary and early national periods of American History.
 Her most recent book, Affairs of Honor: National Politics in the New Republic, won the Best Book award from the Society of Historians of the Early American Republic, and the Library of America volume she edited, Alexander Hamilton: Writings, was one of the Atlantic Monthly’s “Best books of 2001.”
 She is a Distinguished Lecturer for the Organization of American Historians, and in 2005 was rated one of the nation’s “Top Young Historians.”
 Freeman’s current project, The Field of Blood: Congressional Violence in Antebellum America, explores physical violence in the U.S. Congress between 1830 and the Civil War and what it suggests about the institution of Congress, the nature of American sectionalism, the challenges of a young nation’s developing democracy, and the longstanding roots of the Civil War.